 - Don’t try to rush it.
 Give yourself several days to get it done.

 Look at the Whole Picture

-Your viewpoint character should be defined and clearly show their personality and motivations through the course of the story.
+Your viewpoint character should be defined and clearly show their personality and motivations throughout the story.
 In addition, be sure to pay close attention to your point of view.
 It should remain consistent throughout your story.

-Ensure that as every scene unfolds, it should accomplish all the following: it must advance the plot, it must contribute to character development, and it must escalate the conflict.
 You should think about the action and dialogue and cut anything that isn’t necessary.
-You should also keep in mind that the first part of your story must be strong and the climactic scene needs to tie everything up.
+You should also remember that the first part of your story must be strong and the climactic scene needs to tie everything up for the big picture.

 Copyedit Your Manuscript

-Of course, in-depth copy editing will be done later by your editor.
-However, doing this step will make sure that your work is as clean as possible before you pass it off to him.
+Of course, your editor will do an in-depth copy editing process later.
+However, doing this step will ensure that your work is as clean as possible before you pass it off to him.